codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-4.md

 date: 2022-01-22T16:55:00.000Z
 topic: VuePress
 description: Hey fellow Code Monkeys!!! 🐵 Want to learn how to structure your VuePress site, then check out VuePress Tutorial 4 - Directory Structure! 🍌🐒
-cardDescription: We're going to start with an overview of the current directory structure from the previous tutorial.
+preview: We're going to start with an overview of the current directory structure from the previous tutorial.
 Then we'll describe the...
 img: vuepress-tutorials/tutorial-4/vuepress-tutorial-4-directory-structure-post.png
 alt: VuePress Tutorial 4 - Directory Structure Post Picture
 linkImg: vuepress-tutorials/tutorial-4/vuepress-tutorial-4-directory-structure-post-link.png